Atrocity propaganda: Gulf War

-Atrocity stories served as justification for deprogramming of Unification Church members.
-The term is also used for stories about other new religious movements and cults.

 21st century

 Iraq War

-In the runup to the 2003 Invasion of Iraq, press stories appeared in the United Kingdom and United States of a plastic shredder or wood chipper into which Saddam and Qusay Hussein fed opponents of their Baathist rule.
+In the runup to the 2003 invasion of Iraq, press stories appeared in the United Kingdom and United States of a plastic shredder or wood chipper into which Saddam and Qusay Hussein fed opponents of their Baathist rule.
 These stories attracted worldwide attention and boosted support for military action, in stories with titles such as "See men shredded, then say you don't back war".
 A year later, it was determined there was no evidence to support the existence of such a machine.

 In 2004, former Marine Staff Sgt.
 Jimmy Massey claimed that he and other Marines intentionally killed dozens of innocent Iraqi civilians, including a 4-year-old girl.
 His allegations were published by news organizations worldwide, but none of the five journalists – embedded with the troops and approved by the Pentagon – who covered his battalion said they saw reckless or indiscriminate shooting of civilians.
 The St. Louis Post-Dispatch dismissed his claim as "either demonstrably false or exaggerated".

 In July 2003 an Iraqi woman, Jumana Hanna, testified that she had been subjected to inhumane treatment by Baathist policemen during two years of imprisonment, including being subjected to electric shocks and raped repeatedly.
 The story appeared on the front page of The Washington Post, and was presented to the Senate Foreign Relations Committee by then-Deputy Defense Secretary Paul D. Wolfowitz.
 In January 2005, articles in Esquire and The Washington Post concluded that none of her allegations could be verified, and that her accounts contained grave inconsistencies.
 Her husband, who she claimed had been executed in the same prison where she was tortured, was in fact still alive.